 Here is how the comparison numbers work out.
 The costs of insurance and maintenance incurred during a lease period do not enter into the calculation, since they have to be paid under all lease and purchase circumstances.
 The average monthly cost for any lease is calculated as follows.
 Multiply the lease cost times the number of months to get the total payments.
-Multiply the number of miles per year driven above the lease limit by the amount per mile times the number of years in the lease.
+Multiply the total number of miles driven during the lease term and subtract from it the annual limit times the number of years in the lease.
 Add these two numbers to the down payment, and then divide by the number of months in the lease.
-In the case of the Abbott lease, we have \$180 x 36 = \$6480.
-Driving an average of 13,000 miles per year means \$0.30 times 2500 miles per year times 3 years = \$2250 in excess mileage charges.
-Adding these two numbers with the down payment, obtain 2470 + 6480 + 2250 = 11,200.
+In the case of the Abbott lease, we have \$180 x 36 = \$6,480.
+Driving an average of 13,000 miles per year means \$0.30 times 2,500 miles per year times 3 years = \$2,250 in excess mileage charges.
+Adding these two numbers with the down payment, obtain \$2,470 + \$6,480 + \$2,250 = \$11,200.
 Dividing by 36 months, we obtain \$311.11 average cost per month.
 Here is the complete table, including the corresponding costs for purchase: